 - The Commuter Tax Saver Scheme is available, to ease the financial burden of commuting on staff.

 The Society’s mission statement, values and strategic plan signal the manner in which we conduct our business and also reflect our ethical intentions.
-We champion and support the values and concepts of justice, fairness, equity and legitimacy including:
+We champion and support the values and concepts of justice, fairness, equity, legitimacy and the rule of law including:

-- The Society supports the Irish Women Lawyers Association (IWLA) through the provision of venues for seminars and their annual GALA Dinner.
+- The Society supports the Irish Women Lawyers Association (IWLA) which focuses on advocating for and providing professional networking for all women lawyers in Ireland.

 The Society is very aware that it is in a strong position to give something back to the local and wider community.
 We actively support many community engagement initiatives including those outlined below: